Written by Rowena Jonas, Practice Advisor at Wellways

 Carers often put their needs second to the person they support, leading to poor physical health.
 The caring role can mean that work is not an option leading to financial insecurity.
 The worst outcome though is the feeling of isolation.

-The Family and Carer-Led Centres (FCLC) will provide practical support for families such as connection with financial supports, peer support and peer education about the caring role and being in relationships with others while looking after our own needs.
+Mental Health and Wellbeing Connect Centres will provide practical support for families such as connection with financial supports, peer support and peer education about the caring role and being in relationships with others while looking after our own needs.

-The FCLC model hopes to address the stigma of mental health issues and diagnoses by providing peer connection and localised public awareness and education.
+The Connect Centre model hopes to address the stigma of mental health issues and diagnoses by providing peer connection and localised public awareness and education.
 The centres will employ a significant peer workforce providing opportunities for employment.

-It is my hope that the FCLC will provide for the missing link in community connection and support for families where mental health issues are dominating family dynamics.
+It is my hope that Connect Centres will provide the missing link in community connection and support for families where mental health issues are dominating family dynamics.

 I wanted to be a part of ensuring families, carers and supporters were seen and heard.